 Now we're looking at a woman in a white robe who we're told is called Maria and lived in France in ye olde dayes.
 When she bends down to look at a plant we see that Maria is wearing a 1970s sundress under her robe.
 This doesn't quite prove reincarnation, I think, but it's still pretty special.
 Now torches carried by a bunch of extras because (I guess) Maria was burned at the stake, and some 1970s woman remembers it all.

 A black and white photo of a bunch of guys, and now Nimoy is talking about how awesome Henry Ford was.
-You know, if you ignore all of his many, many awful aspects.
+You know, if you ignore all of his many, many awful qualities.
 Many.
 Nimoy reminds us that Ford believed in reincarnation.
 What do you know?
 A really smart, successful guy who believes in reincarnation.
 Sure, he also believed in a global Jewish conspiracy, but reincarnation!
-It's not like we could find a smart, successful person who believed in reincarnation but wasn't evil, like Gandhi or someone… Oh, wait…
+It's not like we could find a smart, successful person who wasn't evil but still believed in reincarnation, like Gandhi or someone… Oh, wait…

 And we're moving on, thank goodness.
 We're looking at graveyards while Nimoy explains the concept of karma.
 I'm no expert, but it doesn't sound wrong, so much as 'vastly oversimplified to fit into a short sound bite', but I guess we can't help that.